 Raised blood pressure is a major risk factor for cardiovascular disease, and the higher your blood pressure, the greater your chance of having heart disease or stroke.
 For this reason it is important that you have your blood pressure monitored regularly, and that you always take any medicine prescribed for hypertension.

 Hypertension can also be controlled to a large extent by lifestyle modifications such as reducing excess weight, undertaking regular physical activity, and giving up smoking.
-Dietary interventions such as reducing your alcohol, salt and fat intake may also help to lower your blood pressure and reduce your absolute risk of cardiovascular disease.
+Dietary interventions such as reducing your alcohol and salt intake and following a healthy eating plan may also help to lower your blood pressure and reduce your absolute risk of cardiovascular disease.

 Last Reviewed: 20 February 2015